moj-analytical-services/user-guidance/source/documentation/information-governance.md

 ## Data movements

 You can move data classified as OFFICIAL (including OFFICIAL-SENSITIVE) onto the Analytical Platform.
 SECRET and TOP SECRET data is not allowed on the Analytical Platform.

 All data movements should take place safely and securely to ensure that data is protected at all times, including when in transit.

 If you are moving sensitive or personal data, please complete a data movements form on OneTrust.
+It is your responsibility to know if your data contains personal information.
 To request access to OneTrust or for further information on how to complete the form please contact privacy@justice.gov.uk.
+You can find more information on the [intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/privacy-reform/).

+If your data movement is complex, or you will be regularly moving a large amount of data, you may wish to consult the data engineering team for support [#ask-data-engineering](https://asdslack.slack.com/archives/C8X3PP1TN).
 ### Personal data

 If you are working with personal data you have a responsibility to ensure that you are compliant with the requirements of the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) 2018.
 This responsibility applies regardless of where you are processing the data.